Dirac delta function: Motivation and overview

 In applied mathematics, as we have done here, the delta function is often manipulated as a kind of limit (a weak limit) of a sequence of functions, each member of which has a tall spike at the origin: for example, a sequence of Gaussian distributions centered at the origin with variance tending to zero.
+(However, even in some applications, highly oscillatory functions are used as approximations to the delta function, see below.)

-The Dirac delta is not truly a function, at least not a usual one with domain and range in real numbers.
+The Dirac delta, given the desired properties outlined above, cannot be a function with domain and range in real numbers.
 For example, the objects f(x) = δ(x) and g(x) = 0 are equal everywhere except at x = 0 yet have integrals that are different.
 According to Lebesgue integration theory, if f and g are functions such that f = g almost everywhere, then f is integrable if and only if g is integrable and the integrals of f and g are identical.
-A rigorous approach to regarding the Dirac delta function as a mathematical object in its own right requires measure theory or the theory of distributions.
+A rigorous approach to regarding the Dirac delta function as a mathematical object in its own right uses measure theory or the theory of distributions.

 History

+In physics, the Dirac delta function was popularized by Paul Dirac in this book The Principles of Quantum Mechanics published in 1930.
+However, Oliver Heaviside, 35 years before Dirac, described an impulsive function called the Heaviside step function for purposes and with properties analogous to Dirac's work.
+Even earlier several mathematicians and physicists used limits of sharply peaked functions in derivations.

+An infinitesimal formula for an infinitely tall, unit impulse delta function (infinitesimal version of Cauchy distribution) explicitly appears in an 1827 text of Augustin-Louis Cauchy.
+Siméon Denis Poisson considered the issue in connection with the study of wave propagation as did Gustav Kirchhoff somewhat later.
+Kirchhoff and Hermann von Helmholtz also introduced the unit impulse as a limit of Gaussians, which also corresponded to Lord Kelvin's notion of a point heat source.
+The Dirac delta function as such was introduced by Paul Dirac in his 1927 paper The Physical Interpretation of the Quantum Dynamics.
+He called it the "delta function" since he used it as a continuum analogue of the discrete Kronecker delta.

+Mathematicians refer to the same concept as a distribution rather than a function.

 Joseph Fourier presented what is now called the Fourier integral theorem in his treatise Théorie analytique de la chaleur in the form: